-Bibingkang Malagkit is a Filipino kakanin dessert made by baking a mixture made with sticky rice, sugar, coconut milk and pandan stalk.
-This Bibingkang Malagkit recipe have step by step procedure to make the best Bibingkang Malagkit for your family and friends.
-Try this and enjoy your day with best Bibingkang Malagkit.
+Bibingkang Malagkit is a Filipino kakanin made by baking a mixture made with sticky rice, sugar, coconut milk and pandan stalk.
+This Filipino sticky rice cake is very popular in the Philippines and this recipe will help you make a best bibingkang malagkit for your family and friends.
+This is not that delicious bibingka sold during simbang gabi, but more of a modified biko.
+Try this recipe and enjoy your day with best Bibingkang Malagkit.

 The very first time I made my bibingkang malagkit was during our Christmas and family reunion.
 And it’s not just the snack size – I made a large batch of it.
 Good thing I made it a good one.
 The stirring of the rice on a large wok really contributed on how strong my arms are now.